 Why Do You Need to Check Your Social Security Disability Claim Status?

-After you apply, the waiting can be challenging to accept.
-Checking on your Social Security disability claim status is a great way to not only put your mind at ease but also help you figure out the next steps to take.
+After you apply, you’ll spend more time waiting to hear back than you might think.
+Checking on your Social Security disability claim status can put your mind at ease and help you figure out next steps.

 There are a variety of reasons to check your Social Security disability claim status.
-Starting about one month after you file your application, you’ll want to follow up with the Social Security Administration (SSA) to find out if a decision has been made.
-You will also want to ask them the status on a few questions:
+Starting about one month after you file, you’ll want to follow up with the Social Security Administration (SSA) to find out if they made a decision.
+You will also want to ask them the status on a few questions.

-Reason #1 to Check Your Social Security Disability Claim Status: Misplaced Paperwork
+4 Good Reasons to Check Your Social Security Disability Claim Status After You File

 Unfortunately, there are so many claims that get filed each year, paperwork can get lost, misplaced or misfiled, which can prolong the process.
 However, in some cases, you may not be notified of a problem with your application, which could lead to your claim being denied.
 Checking on your status allows you to ask if the Social Security Administration has everything it needs in order to make a decision.